psono/psono-server/README.md

     ./password_manager_server/manage.py runserver 0.0.0.0:8001

 visit http://your-ip:8001 You should see something :)

 The demo jsclient can be found http://your-ip:8001/demo/jsclient/index.html

+Directory listing doesn't work, so don't be surprised that /demo/jsclient/ throws an error

 #### Production Server

     sudo service apache2 start

 visit https://your-ip You should see something :)

 The demo jsclient can be found https://your-ip/demo/jsclient/index.html

 ## Update Server (Test or Production)